 The Box Office and ticket Will Call is located on the Red Rocks Park Road.
 The Red Rocks Park Road entrance (Entrance 2) is along Hwy.
 93 and is the closest entrance to the town of Morrison.
-Ticket Will Call opens two hours prior to doors opening.
+Standard time for Tickets Will Call to open is four hours prior to show time.
 Visit our hours, directions and maps page to see where the Box Office is located.

 The seat rows are numbered bottom to top 1 through 70.
 Rows for General Admission and Reserved Seating vary from show to show.
 Your seat number is located on the tag on the front of your seat.
 Seats are numbered right to left facing the stage (lower number to the right higher number on the left).
 Rows 1 & 70 are always reserved for handicap seating at Red Rocks.